General Submission Deadline: November 1, 2019, 11:59 PM CST

 We hope to see you in Nashville, one of the most vibrant and exciting cities in the United States!

-Sherry Hamby, Victoria Banyard, and Nicole Yuan are the Co-Chairs of ResilienceCon.
+— Sherry Hamby, Victoria Banyard, and Nicole Yuan, Co-Chairs of ResilienceCon.

-We are pleased to announce the following co-sponsors of ResilienceCon:
+We are pleased to announce the following co-sponsor of ResilienceCon:

 ResilienceCon and the ResilienceCon logo are trademarks of Life Paths Research Center, LLC.